 As part of the Information and Communications Technology (ICT) project at CSD, we are currently engaged in several different studies relating to COVID-19.

-Refugees Act and Communicate for Health (REACH): Using Technology to Increase Health Literacy and Health Care Access for Refugees in Turkey and Lebanon.
-REACH is a regional initiative of CSD, which aims to bridge the gap in health literacy and health care access among refugee and local youth via digital health technologies in Turkey and Lebanon.
+Refugees Act and Communicate for Health (REACH): Using Technology to Increase Health Literacy and Health Care Access for Refugees in Türkiye, Lebanon, and Jordan.
+REACH is a CSD regional initiative that aims to bridge the gap in health literacy and health care access among refugee and local youth via digital health technologies in Türkiye, Lebanon, and Jordan.